madler/pigz/README.md

 ## Installing

 The recommended method is to compile your own copy of pigz.
-This will ensure that pigz is built using the latest [glibc](https://github.com/madler/pigz/issues/68) version on your system
+This will ensure that pigz is built using the latest [glibc](https://github.com/madler/pigz/issues/68) version on your system:

 ```
 git clone https://github.com/neurolabusc/pigz.git
 cd pigz
 mkdir build && cd build
+cmake ..
+make
 ```